limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ![screenshot-11](/assets/images/posts/trollcave-walkthrough/screenshot-11.png)

-After I upload the file, I'm able to view the file information by going to `/user_files/[file_number]` or `/user_files/[file_number].json`.
+After the upload, I can view the file information by going to `/user_files/[file_number]` or `/user_files/[file_number].json`.

 ![screenshot-12](/assets/images/posts/trollcave-walkthrough/screenshot-12.png)

 Now that we know the file's absolute path, we can start to think about exploitation.
 At the upload page, we see that we can provide an alternative file name.
 Is this our ticket in?

-When I gain access to **Superadmin** , I unlock more blog posts and I see a particular blog post and comment that may potentially be the key information to gaining access.
+When I gain access to **Superadmin** , I unlock more blog posts and there is a particular blog post and comment that may potentially be the key information to gaining access.

 _Image shows user `rails` is present — SSH is possible?_